Nifty may open flat led by mixed global cues: ICICIdirect

 , ICICIdirect.com |

-The Nifty continued to stay in a tight band for a major part of the day.
-However, selling in a few heavyweights towards the end led index to end 35 points lower.
-Nifty futures premium settled at 20 point.
-India VIX fell 2.7% to 14.8.
+As tax cloud woes hit Indian bourses, all major sectoral indices faced pressure.
+Due to this, the Nifty ended 78 points lower.
+Nifty futures premium settled at 3 points.
+India VIX rose 9.8 percentto 16.6.

-FIIs sold Rs 536 crore while DIIs bought Rs 556 crore in the cash segment.
-FIIs bought Rs 327 crore in index futures and Rs 115 crore in index options.
-In stock futures, they sold Rs 663 crore.
+FIIs sold Rs 1096 crore while DIIs bought Rs 1065 crore in the cash segment.
+FIIs bought Rs 98 crore in index futures and Rs 956 crore in index options.
+In stock futures, they bought Rs 76 crore.

-The highest Put base is at the 8000 strike with 74 lakh shares while the highest Call base is at the 8300 strike with 61 lakh shares.
-The 8100 and 8200 Call strikes saw additions of 4.1 and 1.6 lakh shares, respectively while the 8200 and 8000 Put strikes saw reductions of 4.5 and 1.6 lakh shares, respectively.
+The highest Put base is at the 7900 strike with 47 lakh shares while the highest Call base is at the 8000 strike with 57 lakh shares.
+The 8000 and 7900 Call strikes saw additions of 13.1 and 21.2 lakh shares, respectively while 8000 and 8100 Put strikes saw reductions of 20.5 and 5.5 lakh shares, respectively

 Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.